ilya-dyaglev/echotype/README.md

         3. View the available books in the list.
         4. Optionally select a specific book from the list.
         5. Click "Apply Filters" to update the quotes based on your selection.
+- **Feedback Submission**:
+    - Accessed via the "Feedback" option in the footer.
+    - **How to Submit Feedback**:
+        1. Click on the "Feedback" link in the footer.
+        2. A modal will appear prompting you to enter your feedback.
+        3. Provide your feedback in the text area.
+        4. Check the box to agree to the processing of your personal data.
+        5. Click "Submit Feedback" to send your feedback.
 - **Progress Bar**:
     - Shows your progress through the quote.
 - **Book Information**: